|© Alyssa Bowers

 - Minimum 1.33 GHz processor (processing speed should meet or exceed specifications of your image editing software)

 - 2 GB or more of RAM

-- External hard drive or other storage device, and/or blank CDs/DVDs for backing-up images
+- External hard drive or other storage device for digital lab workshops

-- Current version of image editing software such as Adobe Photoshop with Bridge, Aperture, Lightroom, or Photo Mechanic.
+- Current version of image editing software such as Adobe Photoshop with Bridge or Lightroom.
 Workshops’ staff is most familiar with Lightroom.

 - Digital memory cards with reader (recommended to have at least 8GB)

 - Power adapters and cables for digital camera